Colorado-State-University-CMB/.github/profile/README.md

 This is a collection of repositories used for the Colorado State University Graduate [Cell and Molecular Biology program's](https://cmb.colostate.edu/) quantitative resources.

+Our mission is to introduce students to basic computational biology topics and skills, and support their progression to advanced techniques in research.

 <!--

 **Here are some ideas to get you started:**